 The Doan ryo are the orchestra of the meditation hall in the practice roles of tenken, doan, and kokyo (see below).
 Training is conducted by the Ino (head of meditation hall).
-It takes place during our work period on the first Wednesday of each month, and by arrangement at other times.

 Participating in zendo services in these roles enriches and deepens practice.
 Taking responsibility for our practice together strengthens our community.
 If one feels nervous or self-conscious, working with these feelings in a supportive environment can be quite helpful.
 See the Doanryo Training Guide for a deep dive into the world of doan, tenken and kokyo.

 Monday - Thursday morning practice - brief dedication with well-being and memorial lists and precepts verse